 Finland National Platform

-Finnish national platform was started in the 7 May 2010.
-The platform was reorganized 23 September 2016.
+The Finnish national platform (Kansallinen toimintaohjelma luonnononnettomuuksien vahinkojen rajoittamiseks) started on 7 May 2010.
+The platform was reorganized on 23 September 2016.
 The number of organizations has risen from 16 to 21.

 The executive group consists of high-level officials and members from organizations as follows: